Birth spacing: Short inter-pregnancy interval

 Short inter-pregnancy interval is associated with an increase in maternal mortality, stillbirth, and child mortality.
 Inter-pregnancy interval of lower than 18 months is associated with an increased risk of pre-term birth.

 Short inter-pregnancy interval after a prior C-section can be a contraindication for having a vaginal birth after a prior C-section (VBAC).
 In one study inter-pregnancy intervals shorter than 6 months were associated with 2-3 times increased risk of uterine rupture, major morbidity, and blood transfusion during vaginal delivery in mothers with at least one prior C-section.

 Complications of a short inter-pregnancy interval are lower after an abortion or miscarriage compared to a full-term pregnancy.

 Long inter-pregnancy interval

 An inter-pregnancy interval of greater than five years is associated with an increased risk of pre-eclampsia.

+Child development

+In one study taking place in Saudi Arabia, children born after a short birth interval (under 17 months) were more likely to have poorer performance at school and poorer cognitive development.
+Risk of accidental injury also increases with decreasing birth interval.
+Long IPIs greater than 24 months were associated with language deficits, and greater than 60 months were associated with an increased risk of deficits in communication skills and less general knowledge.

 Public health

 The global public health burden of short inter-pregnancy intervals is substantial.
 In developing countries, children born two years or earlier after an older sibling were at a 60% increased risk of death in infancy, while those born between two and three years had a 10% increase, compared with those born after intervals of four to five years.
 Various organisations, including the World Health Organization have identified birth spacing as an important area of public health intervention.
+Evidence for causality of these associations in high-resource environments is weak.